Intercompany

 Update a Subscription After Changing the Topic

-- Navigate to Update Source Fields under the Action tab.
+- Choose the Update Source Fields action under the Actions action group.

 - Open the Subscription Card.